zixinzh/homepage/index.md

 <!-- <li> &#128640; &#128640; &#128640; <strong>Open to job market!
 Please kindly contact me if there is any opening position! </strong> &#128640; &#128640; &#128640; </li> -->

-<li> 01/09/2026: I am excited to host an upcoming CCF YOCSEF forum as Executive Chair.
+<li> 01/09/2026: I am excited to host an upcoming CCF YOCSEF forum as Executive Chair this Saturday.
 Everyone is warmly invited to attend!
 Please refer to the <a href="figures/0905poster-V22.png"><b>poster</b></a> for full details.
 <br> A big thank you to <b>my Co-Chair and our dedicated team members</b> for all their hard work in bringing this together!
  </li>